Instructional Technologist 3

 "Outside of work I enjoy time with my family exploring the beauty of Colorado and travel in other states.
 My wife and I are both runners competing in various local running events and in other foot related pursuits have set a goal of climbing all 54 of the 14,000 foot peaks in Colorado.
 Despite the fact that Colorado is a largely arid state, we also put a kayak in the water from time to time for some paddling.
 We enjoy all of the professional sports teams in Denver.
 We also have two kids, our son is a diesel mechanic and our daughter is a student at Regis.

-Weekends will find Jeff exploring the Rocky Mountain region through geocaching, hiking, and volunteering at various non-profits such as the Food Bank and the TRU Hospice Thrift Store.
-He is also webmaster for the Texas-based dog fostering group For the Love of Strays, a position he’s held since its inception in 2009.
+Weekends will find Jeff exploring the Rocky Mountain region through geocaching, hiking, and riding his electric bike on the vast network of biking trails.
+He also enjoys tinkering on small engines and bringing the "dead" mower or snow blower back to life.
+Jeff has also volunteered at various non-profits such as the Food Bank and the TRU Hospice Thrift Store.
+He was also the webmaster for the Texas-based dog fostering group For the Love of Strays.

 Jill Giacomini, Instructional Designer, joined Instructional Design & Technology (previously Learning Design) in July 2012.
 Before joining Regis she worked for 12 years at the University of Colorado Denver on multiple state and federally funded Early Intervention/Early Childhood Special Education projects.
 The evolving needs of project work enabled Jill to develop interests and expertise in a wide range of areas including instructional design, product design, web planning and development, writing and editing for print and the web, social media and marketing, web analytics, survey design and research, database creation and information analysis, and project planning and management.
 An area of particular interest to Jill is using web-based tools in creative ways to engage learners, collaborate remotely, organize information and share resources.